 South Korean electronics giant LG is one of the top manufacturers of displays.
-But the company will not include an OLED display for the upcoming successor of LG G6, the LG G7 or whatever the name the company chooses.
+The company will not include an OLED display for the upcoming successor of the LG G6, the LG G7, or whatever name the company chooses.
 OLED displays may be thinner and have higher energy efficiency, but the price is much more than traditional displays.
-It almost costs twice or twice than the traditional LCD’s.
+It almost costs twice or twice as the traditional LCDs.

-By adopting an LCD, the company aims to cut cost.
-In a time where more and more manufacturers are switching to OLED display, the decision may seem backwards but will significantly reduce manufacturing costs.
+By adopting an LCD, the company aims to cut costs.
+In a time where more and more manufacturers are switching to OLED displays, the decision may seem backward, but it will significantly reduce manufacturing costs.
 The company may be switching to an LCD one but a developed one.
-The reports suggest, the LG’s next flagship will carry a display called MCD+ display which consumes 35% less power than a regular display and on top of that, it is also brighter.
+The reports suggest LG’s next flagship will carry a display called MCD+ display, which consumes 35% less power than a regular display, and on top of that, it is also brighter.

-Now, this decision of switching to LCDs also may be influenced by the low expected sales of the Apple iPhone X. LG manufactures the LCD panels for the iPhone 8 and the iPhone 8 Plus, but the OLED display of the iPhone X is manufactured by Samsung.
-But from a new report at the start of this year by Financial Times LG will be manufacturing the OLED panels for the upcoming 6.5 inch iPhone model this year.
+Now, this decision to switch to LCDs may also be influenced by the low expected sales of the Apple iPhone X. LG manufactures the LCD panels for the iPhone 8 and the iPhone 8 Plus.
+Still, Samsung manufactures the OLED display of the iPhone X. From a new report at the start of this year by Financial Times, LG will be manufacturing the OLED panels for the upcoming 6.5-inch iPhone model this year.